jcarrasquel/pais-trading-systems/README.md

 <h5><i>Welcome to our repository!
 Here you will find software tools and resources related to our project</i></h5>
 <hr>
 <b>Project Researcher:</b> <a href="https://www.hse.ru/en/staff/jcarrasquel">Julio C. Carrasquel</a><br>
-For contact, please send an email at: jcarrasquel@hse.ru National Research University Higher School of Economics<br>
+For contact, please send an email at: jcarrasquel@hse.ru<br>
+National Research University Higher School of Economics<br>
 Laboratory of Process-Aware Information Systems (PAIS Lab).
 Moscow, Russia.
 <hr>